cirosantilli/linux-cheat/install-os.md

 Pendrive Linux <http://www.pendrivelinux.com> is a very good tool that:

 - works for multiple distributions
-- can create persistent storate.
+- can create persistent storage.

-From Windows, therea method of USB installation which does not destroy USB data completely.
+From Windows, there are methods of USB installation which does not destroy USB data completely.

 Some installers even allow you to reserve space on the USB for persistent storage, so that you can use your OS from the USB just as if it were an small and fast HD.